 The one big advantage of DevCNC foam is that it’s specifically designed for foam cutting.
 Whereas the previous Mach3 and LinuxCNC are general purpose.

-The main one being it doesn’t support the G93 feed rate mode.
-It can’t use limit switches.
-But these are not show-stoppers and I’ve made several wings using it.
 My video series on YouTube shows how to build a USB Foam Cutter using this software.

 So which one would I recommend?